eclipse/mraa/README.md

 Installing on Ubuntu
 --------------------

-Here is a PPA for installing on ubuntu: https://launchpad.net/~mraa/+archive/ubuntu/mraa
+Here is a PPA for installing on Ubuntu Xenial or Bionic: https://launchpad.net/~mraa/+archive/ubuntu/mraa

 ```bash